aspose-words/Aspose.Words-Products/words/net/conversion/doc-to-pdf/_index.md

 {{% blocks/products/pf/agp/text %}}

- It is easy for the developers to load & convert DOC files to PDF in just a few lines of code.
+ It is easy for the developers to load & convert DOC files to PDF programmatically in just a few lines of code.

 {{% /blocks/products/pf/agp/text %}}

+1. Include the namespace Aspose.Words in your class file
-1. Load DOC file with an instance of Document class
+1. Create instance of Document class with input DOC file path location
-1. Call the Save method with output file path & SaveFormat.Pdf as parameters
+1. Call the Save method with output PDF file path location & SaveFormat.Pdf as parameters
+1. Save source code file, build and run the code.
-1. PDF file will be saved at the specified path
+1. PDF file will be created at the specified folder location

 {{% /blocks/products/pf/agp/feature-section-col %}}